MajorPainage/Origins1.7.8.5_Rebuild_Server_Files/README.md

 	- originsserver.cmd<br>
 	- update.cmd<br>
 - Run the update.cmd <br>
-- Run the .sql files in the SQLfile folder in sequence to install and udate your Origins database.<br>
+- Execute any new .sql files in the SQLfile folder required to update your Origins database.<br>

 Optional Adjustments